-Eight Elective Courses are offered by USPS.
+Eight Elective Courses are offered by the America's Boating Club.
 They cover separate and independent topics and therefore may be taken in any order according to a person’s interests and time.
 Elective courses are scheduled when there is an interest and usually are scheduled during the evening or on Saturdays.
+Members may take elective courses by self study and upon successful completeion of the exam are given credit for the course just as if having taken the classroom course.
 All courses include an extensive student manual and often additional learning aids.
 For more information about elective courses click the image to the left.

 Cruising and Cruise Planning